-Whenever the boat is left unattended, turn the fresh water system switch "OFF."
+Whenever the boat is left unattended, turn the fresh water system switch OFF.

 DO NOT allow the fresh water pump to run dry; damage to the pump can occur.
 The fresh water pump works on demand and WILL NOT shut off when the tank is empty.
-Turn the water pump switch "OFF" when the system is not in use.
+Turn the water pump switch OFF when the system is not in use.
 Operating any pump from a low-charged battery can lead to a pump failure.
 Keep the batteries properly charged.
 The fresh water system must be properly winterized prior to winter lay-up.
-Refer to Winterizing.
+Refer to winterizing directions in section 12, Seasonal Maintenance.